nestordemeure/impersonator/readme.md

 Your subfolder should:
 - be named like your persona (i.e. `John Doe`)
-- include a short description of your persona in a `description.txt` file
 - include texts written by them (if possible non-fiction, correspondence would be best) in a `texts` subfolder (most common formats such as `.txt`, `.docx` and `.pdf` will work fine).

 To reload a persona from scratch (taking into account new files), delete the `index.faiss` and `index.pkl` files in its folder.